A client and therapist sitting together.

 We live in a complex world which, for the most part, seems to demand that we achieve certain things to ‘be someone’ and have a successful and happy life.
 These ‘certain things’ are the obvious trappings of society – having a good education, getting that well-paid job or rewarding career, finding that perfect relationship, having…

-Bipolar disorder, previously known and manic depression, is a mood disorder that is thought to effect about 1% of the UK population.
+Bipolar disorder, previously known as manic depression, is a mood disorder that is thought to affect about 1% of the UK population.
 Typically, the onset of Bipolar disorder is at around 15-19 years, although some may develop it later on.
 What are the symptoms of bipolar disorder?
 The symptoms of Bipolar disorder are mood related,…

 Most of us have to work in order to live.
 For many, work can take up a large proportion of our waking lives with up to a third of our lives being spent at work.
 While the primary reason for working is to make money, our work life can (and should) be much more than…